OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Overview

-This test case focuses on identifying stored data from an application and identifying if it is sensitive data.
-As well as furthermore identifying if the sensitive data is securely stored.
+This test case focuses on identifying potentially sensitive data stored by an application and verifying if it is securely stored.
 The following checks should be performed:

 - Verify all functionality has been executed in application to ensure data generation.
 - Analyze source code for any sensitive data.